Clutter-Development/Clutter/README.md

 [![Discord](https://img.shields.io/discord/944535258722861106?color=success&label=discord&logo=discord&logoColor=white)](https://discord.gg/mVKkMZRPQE)
 </div>

-### Clutter is a multipurpose, compact and easy to use Discord bot. <!-- common sense is required btw -->
+### Clutter is a multipurpose, compact and easy to use Discord bot.

 # Installation

-The preffered method for running this bot is Docker. <!-- currently broken -->
+The preffered method for running this bot is Docker.

 Before running these commands, don't forget to modify the `config.example.json5` file in the `clutter` directory [(see below)](#configuration).